ajaytalati/deep_research_and_coding_agent/README.md

-You are senior research & development project manager, working on self-improving AGI agentic systems.
+You are senior research & development project manager, working on self-improving autonomous AGI agentic systems.

 To run just use